nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_requirements.md

 The logical data model identifies and defines the data items that are required by the business.
 Each logical data item is mapped to the FHIR&reg; profile that will be used to transmit the data.

-The Excel spreadsheet is split into 6 tabs:

-1. Document Management: revision history.
-2. NHS England Scenarios:	a set of scenarios defined by NHS England that identify the scope of the work.
-3. Processes – Use Cases:	an index of the use cases used to develop the user stories and logical model.
-Links to the individual use cases are given below.
-4. User Stories:	the user stories that describe the business requirements for the provider and consumer products.
-5. User Stories - IG: the user stories that describe the standards and information governance requirements for the provider and consumer products.
-6. Logical Data Model:	the logical model that identifies and defines that data items that will be supplied.

 ## Use cases and business processes ##

 The use cases define how and where there is a business need that can be supported by GP Connect structured data.
 They contain the following key components: